 CTQSC-Logo-01

-The COVID-19 virus has remained a Public Health Emergency of International Concern since January 20, 2020.
-Over the past two and a half years, the COVID-19 pandemic has exposed significant global inequities in access to therapeutics, vaccines, testing, and other medical interventions that could limit the range and impact of the disease.
+The COVID-19 pandemic has exposed significant global inequities in access to therapeutics, vaccines, testing, and other medical interventions that could limit the range and impact of the disease.
 Access to treatment has become an urgent need to tackle alongside persistently low primary vaccination and booster rates in many countries.
 New antiviral medicines such as PAXLOVID™ and molnupiravir have been available in high-income countries since late 2021 but are not yet widely available in low- and middle-income countries.
 In addition, scale-up of self-testing for COVID-19 in these settings will enable even more effective approaches.

 2. Establish a learning network across countries and implementation sites, developing and disseminating best practices to catalyze and inform additional low- and middle-income country programs and scale-up; and